xblbaseball/ticker/README.md

 ### Models and TS Types

-If the models in the [https://github.com/xblbaseball/stats](stats repo) have changed, collect the new JSON schemas and rebuild our TS type interfaces.
+If the models in the [stats repo](https://github.com/xblbaseball/stats) have changed, collect the new JSON schemas and rebuild our TS type interfaces.

 ```sh
 # download new schemas and turn the JSON schemas into TS interfaces